department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/development/FrontEnd/DeepLinks.md

 - `package_name`: The application ID declared in the app's build.gradle file.
 - `sha256_cert_fingerprints`: The SHA256 fingerprints of your app's signing certificate
   - This field supports multiple fingerprints, which can be used to support different versions of your app, such as dev, QA, and production builds
+  - Fingerprints for production and QA can be found on Google Play Console(App Integrity and Test/Internal app sharing)
+  - Dev fingerprints are found in Android studio using App Links Assistant or running `./gradlew signingReport`

 With this in place, the json file should be accessible on the browser.
 Content should be viewable at:
 - https://staging.va.gov/.well-known/assetlinks.json